Auxiliary and Business Services

 shopMason Orientation Resources

-Fall 2025 parking permits are available online at parking.gmu.edu beginning:
+Spring 2026 parking permits are available online at parking.gmu.edu.

 Permits rarely sell out immediately, although reserved lot and parking deck permit types do tend to sell out quicker.
 Based on availability permits are available to purchase throughout the semester.
 Other short-term parking permits include daily, weekly, and monthly options.